1st Battalion 22nd Infantry ![]()

 photographs and mementos of Charles W. Temple,

-carefully and respectfully preserved by his Great-Grand Nephew,
+carefully and respectfully preserved by his Great-Great Nephew,

 Carl R. Byron.

-currently held by the 1st Battalion 22nd Infantry, 4th Infantry
+held by the 1st Battalion 22nd Infantry, 4th Infantry Division

-under whose auspices they can be displayed and added to the
+under whose auspices they were displayed and added to the history

 of the Regulars by God.